-Small churches often are unable to pay their pastors full time, let alone a youth or music minister.
-This course will examine creative ways of funding ministry and missions specifically through support-raising and micro-enterprise.
+Small churches often are unable to pay the pastor fulltime, let alone a youth or music minister.
+This course examines creative ways of funding ministry and missions, specifically through support-raising and micro-enterprise.

 MMI205-3 Introduction to Missions

 This course will define missions, present a biblical foundation, briefly explore the history of missions, provide introductory information regarding cultures and worldviews, and challenge the student to become personally involved in missions.